Urinary Tract Infection (UTI) Symptoms

 - Vomiting or nausea

 While bacteria are present across different parts of human anatomy, they do not live “in” the urinary tract.
 They do, however, live near the urethra of women and uncircumcised men.
-These bacteria are the most common cause of UTI.
+If these bacteria enter the urinary tract, during sex for example, they are likely to cause of Urinary Tract Infection.
+Any kind of bacteria can cause a UTI, but over 90% of UTIs are caused by E. coli bacteria.

 Circumstances that raise the risk of acquiring a UTI include: